 Maharage ya Nazi

-Maharage ya Nazi is a comforting dish made with red kidney beans cooked in rich coconut milk.
-The beans are slow-cooked with onions, garlic, and mild spices, which gives them a creamy and flavorful taste.
-This dish is usually served with rice or chapati and is a favourite among locals.
+Maharage ya Nazi is a comforting dish of red kidney beans cooked in rich coconut milk.
+Cooks slow-cook the beans with onions, garlic, and mild spices, resulting in a creamy, flavorful dish.

 Ugali wa Muhogo